American Association (2011-Present)

 In 2017, the American Association welcomed the expansion Cleburne Railroaders (Cleburne, Texas).
 The Railroaders replaced the Blasters, while the AirHogs played their home games exclusively in Grand Prairie.
 Shortly before the start of the 2017 season, the Lemurs ceased operations.
 The Salina Stockade, a former Pecos League club, replaced Laredo to help maintain a structural balance, and operated as a traveling road team.

-Although the Goldeyes’ tenure in the American Association has been short when compared to their years in the Northern League, the last seven seasons have produced some of the best moments in franchise history.
+Although the Goldeyes’ tenure in the American Association has been short when compared to their years in the Northern League, the last eight seasons have produced some of the best moments in franchise history.
 Since joining the American Association, the Goldeyes have twice set a franchise record for wins (60 in 2011 and 63 in 2014, plus 62 in 2017).
 The Goldeyes won the 2012 American Association championship, which was the club’s first since their inaugural season in 1994.
 The Goldeyes hosted the 2014 American Association All-Star Game in front of nearly 7,000 fans, an event that had not been held by the league since 2010.
 The Goldeyes have the second most playoff berths in the league since 2011 (five), and captured back-to-back titles in 2016 and 2017.
 The Fort Worth Cats (2006-07) are the only other repeat champion in league history, and the Goldeyes’ three American Association crowns are the most of any team since the league formed in 2006.

 Northern League (1994-2010)